diffblue/cbmc/src/solvers/refinement/README.md

+\defgroup solvers solvers
+# Folder solvers

-\page string-solver String solver
+\defgroup string_solver_interface String solver interface
 \author Romain Brenguier

-\tableofcontents

-\section string_solver_interface String solver interface

 The string solver is particularly aimed at string logic, but since it inherits from \ref bv_refinementt it is also capable of handling arithmetic, array logic,